CELPIP Writing: Persuasion Techniques for Argument Essays

 Clarity and Coherence:

-Revision ensures that your ideas are communicated clearly and coherently.
+Importance: Revision ensures that your ideas are communicated clearly and coherently.
 It allows you to refine your writing for better comprehension.

 Polishing Language: Importance: Editing refines your language, eliminating redundancies and improving word choice.
 This adds precision and impact to your writing.